eyaler/pythotron/README.md

   - Controller latency is high
   - Stereo samples are collapsed to duplicated mono

-I began this because I could not find an existing easy plug-and-play visual or audial monitor for my controller.
+> I began this because I could not find an existing easy plug-and-play visual or audial monitor for my controller.
 But if it was not evident, I am using this as a platform to learn more about music theory, audio effects and sound synthesis, thinking about new "metaphors" to allow me, as a non-musician, to create and perform in the audio domain, and working on developing this into a performative musical instrument.
-In the famous words of Feynman: What I cannot code in Python, I do not understand.
+In the famous words of Feynman: "What I cannot code in Python, I do not understand."

 #### Press "h" for help